Okay, thanks for reminding me of that because I'll keep reminding me of that.

 Okay, fine.

-You want to debate on the NSA skiff.
+You want to debate on the NSA?

-I'm going to tell you the president can't wait for these hearings.
+I'm going to tell you, the president can't wait for these hearings.

 The president can't wait for this debate.

-The president can't wait for the campaign because just like USA Today Gallup poll tells us that 51% of the American people definitely will not vote for Hillary Clinton for president in 2006.
+The president can't wait for the campaign because just like USA Today Gallup poll tells us that 51% of the American people definitely will not vote for Hillary Clinton for president in 2006, about 52 to 55%, depending on the poll you look at, the American people want to be protected and take steps necessary to prevent another attack like 9-11.

-And if the Democrats want to go out and act like Bush is the greater threat, if they want to make it appear that the real national security objective is impeaching George Bush, well then Rove and the boys welcome it.
+And if the Democrats want to go out and act like Bush is the greater threat, if they want to make it appear that the real national security objective is impeaching George Bush, well, then Rove and the boys welcome it.

 And that's what E.J.
-Dion Jr. wants.
+Deion Jr. wants.

-Headline pretty much encapsulates the story.
+Now, Ronald Brownstein today headline pretty much encapsulates the story.

 Democrats may argue liberties to their peril.